 Storing Leftovers

-- Place any remaining turkey in an airtight container and refrigerate within two hours of cooking.
+- Put leftover turkey in an airtight container and refrigerate within two hours of cooking.

-- Leftover turkey can be stored in the fridge for 3 to 4 days or frozen for up to 3 months.
+- You can keep it in the fridge for 3–4 days or freeze for up to 3 months.

 Reheating Techniques

-- Use the microwave with a sprinkle of broth or water to add moisture.
+- Microwave with a splash of broth or water to add moisture.

 Variations on the Basic Recipe